 Every property is different and will require different levels of attention.
-To help we’ve put together a handy house maintenance checklist with a few helpful tips and tricks to help you keep on top of things throughout the year.
+To help we’ve put together a handy house maintenance checklist with a few helpful tips and tricks to help guide you through the seasons and to keep on top of things throughout the year.

-First, let’s start with some jobs which you should really be doing each month to keep on top of things.
+First, let’s start with some house maintenance jobs which you should really be doing each month to keep on top of things.

 - Check your smoke alarm and carbon monoxide alarm batteries.